Three Michigan brothers missing since 2010 are declared dead by a judge at mom's request

 Police said Skelton fed them a long string of lies about the boys’ whereabouts, sending investigators to an old schoolhouse in Kunkle, Ohio, and a dumpster in Holiday City, Ohio.
 Police said claims that the boys were handed to other people for their safety also turned out to be false.

+Det.
+Lt.
+Jeremy Brewer of the Michigan State Police, who was assigned the case three years later in 2013, testified this week that he has “no doubt whatsoever” that Skelton killed the brothers.

-Skelton declined to participate in the hearing to have the brothers declared dead.
+Skelton declined to participate in the hearing to have his sons declared dead.

 This story has been corrected to say the boys are presumed dead as of Nov.
 26, 2015, five years after their disappearance, not 2010.